-Example: "In their pursuit of creating a groundbreaking Al-powered virtual assistant, the team may have "bitten off more than they can chew," facing unforeseen challenges in implementing complex natural language processing algorithms."
+Example: "In their pursuit of creating a groundbreaking AI-powered virtual assistant, the team may have "bitten off more than they can chew," facing unforeseen challenges in implementing complex

 Scanning Strategy:

 Scanning is a reading strategy used to quickly find specific information within a text without reading the entire content.
 It's particularly useful for locating dates, names, figures, or particular facts.
 Scanning is different from skimming because it's more focused on finding particular information rather than getting a general understanding of the content.